kendog/chalice-extended-action/README.md

 # What the Fork?
 This is a fork from [jayef0/chalice-extended-action](https://github.com/jayef0/chalice-extended-action).

-I used this action all the time, it is the best for Chalice automated deployment.
+I used this action all the time, it is the best for Chalice automated deployments.

 Unfortunatley it hasn't been updated in 3 years.

 My Updates:
 - Python 3.8 upgrade